Download PDF

 - FDI Inflow:

-Burkina Faso’s economic freedom score is 58.3, making its economy the 100th freest in the 2022 Index.
-Burkina Faso is ranked 13th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Burkina Faso’s economic freedom score is 56.2, making its economy the 111th freest in the 2023 Index.
+Its score is 2.1 points lower than last year.
+Burkina Faso is ranked 14th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 Background

 The former French colony of Burkina Faso is one of the world’s poorest countries.
-After popular protests forced President Blaise Compaoré from office in 2014, Roch Marc Christian Kaboré of the People’s Movement for Progress was elected to a five-year term as president in 2015.
-Kaboré won reelection in 2020, but his party failed to gain a parliamentary majority.
-Burkina Faso has been experiencing a surge in terrorist attacks that have spawned ethnic and sectarian strife.
+Amid popular anger against the government because of Islamist terrorist violence that has wrested as much as 40 percent of the country from government control, military officers launched coups in January and September 2022 that eventually installed army Captain Ibrahim Traore as president.
 About 90 percent of the population is engaged in subsistence farming, and cotton is the principal cash crop.
 Literacy rates are well below the regional average.
 Other challenges include political insecurity in neighboring Mali, unreliable energy supplies, and poor transportation links.

 Rule of Law